europython-society/website/src/content/deadlines/02_reviewer.md

 <!-- Join the team to review talk proposals! **YOUR** feedback helps us create a
 diverse and high-quality programme. -->

 The review period is over.
-Big thanks to all our reviewers!
+Heartfelt **THANKS** to all our reviewers!